Pagure/pagure/doc/install.rst

-Installing pagure via setup.py
+Installing Pagure via setup.py
 ------------------------------

-Pagure includes in its sources a ``setup.py`` automating the installation of the web applications of pagure (ie: the core + the doc server).
+Pagure includes in its sources a ``setup.py`` automating the installation of the web applications of Pagure (ie: the core + the doc server).

-To install pagure via this mechanism simply follow these steps:
+To install Pagure via this mechanism simply follow these steps:
 # Clone the sources::

     git clone https://pagure.io/pagure.git